This blog is written by Sandra Poppema, B.Sc.

 The key focus of this Bachelor program is the management of human-animal relationships and animal welfare.
 Ethics, animal welfare, behaviour and human-animal relationships were key topics of this curriculum, along with biology and management.
 She continues to study these topics with a focus on the communication between horses and humans.

 Giving riding and groundwork lessons and training animals were always Sandra’s biggest passions.
 After completing her degree she worked as an editor at a publishing house which was specialized in animal books.
 Sandra has co-written and authored three animal books.
-She has published several articles about in magazines.
+She has published several articles about pets & horses in magazines.

 During this time she also continued her education as a teacher and became a certified riding instructor with the Royal Dutch Equestrian Sports Bond.
 At this point she stopped her full-time job as editor and became a full-time riding instructor and gave private riding lessons and horse training sessions in the Netherlands.